-In the remaining 15 schools that participated in a SET, but did not attain fidelity criteria of 80%/80%, none achieved the 80% criteria for part B, Expectations Taught.
-In addition, there was a slight decrease across most of the SET essential features.
-Feature areas with averages scores below 80% were considered by the statewide team as areas for improvement.
+In the remaining 17 schools that participated in a SET, but did not attain fidelity criteria of 80% / 80%, only one achieved the 80% criteria for part B, Expectations Taught.
+Feature areas with average scores below 80% (Part B Expectations taught and Part C Reward System) were considered by the statewide team as areas for improvement.